Understanding Omega 3 Fatty Acids for Cats

 4. Can I give Omega 3 for Humans to My Cat?

-This study alludes that while it's possible to give human omega 3 supplements to cats in some cases, it's generally not recommended for several reasons:
+In general, it's best not to give human-intended supplements to cats.
+One study alludes that while it's possible to give human omega 3 supplements to cats in some cases, it's generally not recommended for several reasons:

 • Dosage concerns